nathancarmine/ircbot/README.md

 ### Dependencies
 A connection to an IRC server is required.
 We recommend that you do not connect to a server on the internet as this bot might get you banned on one of those servers.
 Instead use a local server connection.
 We suggest that you install ircd-hybrid to use as your local server.
 [Here](https://github.com/nathancarmine/ircbot/wiki/How-to-install-a-local-server) is a quick installation guide for linux.
-An IRC client version is required as well for communication with the bot.
+An IRC client version is required for communication with the bot as well.
 If you don't know what an IRC client is then [here](http://en.wikipedia.org/wiki/Internet_Relay_Chat) is the wikipedia page on it.
-Since you will need to install an IRC client to test our program [here](https://github.com/nathancarmine/ircbot/wiki/Installing-and-Using-Irssi) is an installation link for Irssi.
+Since you will need to install an IRC client to test our program, [here](https://github.com/nathancarmine/ircbot/wiki/Installing-and-Using-Irssi) is an installation link for Irssi.
 If you want to use your own IRC client make sure it can create new channels, since the bot will be joining you in that channel.
 The rest of our dependencies are:
 * \#include "IrcBot.h"
 * \#include \<iostream>